Shopify Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Shopify options trades today is 285.11 with a total volume of 8,712.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Shopify's big money trades within a strike price range of $240.0 to $1350.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Shopify's whale activity within a strike price range from $300.0 to $1200.0 in the last 30 days.

 Shopify Option Volume And Open Interest Over Last 30 Days